 Mega Republic Day Tech Sale Offer: Flat 50% off on Oracle SOA Training, Enroll Now to Avail the offer.
 Hurry Up Limited Time Only.

 There are major benefits earned by the use of services, and they are as follows.

 - The large applications are much like 'information silos' where a ready exchange of information is often not possible.
 Fine-grained software services offer a better and refined flow of information between the companies.
 While the major applications prove to be costly, SOA is very inexpensive in terms of integration.

 - If the internal software is organized as services, exposing the functionality externally is easier.
 The increased visibility would offer business value.
-This can help increase customer satisfaction and reduce the overhead costs.
+This can help increase customer satisfaction and reduce overhead costs.

 - The supporting software makes the businesses rely on them.
-The large and singular programs can be hard to change as the lack of modularity would make them difficult for the enterprises to meet new changes.
+The large and singular programs can be hard to change as the lack of modularity would make it difficult for enterprises to meet new changes.
 It might even lead to the inability to take advantage of new opportunities.
 A software architecture based on services is easy to change as it would offer better organizational benefits and help to avoid penalties.

 Why you should use Oracle SOA

 Re-use of ServicesCosts involved in testing and developments can be lowered by the use of existing software modules rather than writing new ones.
 This would ensure lower maintenance costs and better savings.

 1.Messaging: The use of messaging would enable services to move between the computer systems inside the enterprise.
 The externally-provided services would be easy to use.
 The messages handled by the services can be changed to meet the new demands or the performance can be tuned.